uviclibraries/raspberrypi/act-1.md

 11. In case we want to save a program, we need to be able to create new files.
 To do so, we will use nano.
      -   Enter this command `sudo nano hello_world.py`
      -   In the nano window, type in `message = ‘Hello, world!’` then on a new line `print(message)`.
-     -   Now, to save the file, enter the keystroke `ctrl+x`, then press `Y`, then `Enter`.
+     -   Now to save the file, press “ctrl” and “X” then “Y” to save and exit.
 You should now be back in the terminal.
+         - If you need to exit without saving, press "N".
+         - If you need to cancel the exit process and return to editing, press "ctrl" and "C".
      -   From here, type in `python3 hello_world.py`

 ## Extended Configuration